inWebo Basic Concepts and High-Level Architecture

 - Cloud applications such as Salesforce, Slack, G Suite etc., use SAML 2.0 as an authentication protocol.
 To add inWebo 2FA, you only need to configure a SAML IdP – 3 URLs and a certificate for applications such as G Suite that have made it really simple, a bit more otherwise.

 - Identity Access Management (IAM), Single Sign-On (SSO), and Content Management Systems (CMS) all have proprietary ways to connect with authentication providers.
 Every time such a product provides a documentation and an open API, we have built a ‘plugin’ for that product to enable inWebo MFA.
-You’ll only have to install that plugin.
+You’ll only have to download and configure that plugin.

 - If you’re an ISV or an organization building an application (web, mobile) or a portal, we have client libraries (for OTP generation) and an API (for provisioning and authentication).
 Unlike the other cases listed above, there’s some integration work.
 Fortunately, our SDK and API provide you with an abstraction layer and you can quickly add MFA to your application with little or no knowledge in cryptography and credentials management.